-As a member of the Federal government’s panel on labour market initiatives for Canadians with disabilities and helped he helped to create Canada's national strategy on disability employment.
+As a member of the Federal government’s panel on labour market initiatives for Canadians with disabilities he helped to create Canada's national strategy on disability employment.
 He is the co-founder of Canadian Business SenseAbility and was a member of Ontario's Economic Development partnership council.
 Mark is an advisor to many levels of government both nationally and around the world and is a sought-after keynote speaker.

 Mr. Wafer is a recipient of Canada's Meritorious Service Cross, the Ontario Medal for Good Citizenship and was inducted into the Canadian Disability Hall of Fame in 2014.

-A Prolific connector of people, Mr. Wafer has raised over $45 million in the Non-profit sector.
-In his spare time he is a Motorsports enthusiast, race car driver and former amateur sports car champion.
+A prolific connector of people, Mr. Wafer has raised over $45 million in the non-profit sector.
+In his spare time, he is a Motorsports enthusiast, race car driver and former amateur sports car champion.